The stable trees revisited: Line-breaking constructions for discrete trees

 The following calculation shows both that $X_k$ has a valid law and that the sampled $\hat D_i$ in any growth event is at least 1: among the first $k-1$ steps of the algorithm, $\#Z_{k-1}$ of them are branching events, and the other $k - 1 - \#Z_{k-1}$ are growth or activation events.
 Each branching event removes a half-edge, while each growth or activation event samples the next entry $\hat D_i$ of $\hat{\bm D}$ and adds $\hat D_i - 1$ half-edges.
 It follows that $\#H_{k-1} = \sum_{j=1}^{k-1-\#Z_{k-1}}(\hat D_j - 1) - \#Z_{k-1}$.
 In particular,

 and since $k-1-\#Z_{k-1}$ is the number of entries of $\hat{\bm D}$ revealed so far, equality holds iff we have already revealed all nonzero entries of $\hat{\bm D}$.
-Thus, conditional on the first $k-1$ steps, a growth event at step $k$ has positive probability iff there are still positive entries in $\hat{\bm D}$ to reveal.
+Thus, conditional on the first $k-1$ steps, a growth event at step $k$ has positive probability iff there are still positive entries in $\hat{\bm D}$ to reveal, and an activation event at step $k$ has positive probability iff the same condition holds and there exists at least one dormant vertex.

 Note that $\#Z_k \leq k$, and so if $k \ll n$ the probability of activation events is negligible.
 In fact, for $m \ll \sqrt{n}$ we see that with high probability no activation events occur during the first $m$ steps of the process.
 For this reason, it will turn out that we can usually work on the event that no activation events occur on the time intervals we are interested in.